ARC Home l Covenants l Forms l ARC FAQ

 "Upon approval and/or completion of the landscaping plan pursuant to this section, no healthy tree shall be removed, nor other major changes be made without approval of the architectural Review committee."
 This covenant also goes on to say that all diseased or dead trees must be removed when identified.
 Some filings stipulate removal within a reasonable time after the condition is discovered, others within 120 days from when the condition was discovered or after receipt of notification from the ARC.
 In some filings, two for one replacement of removed trees is required.
 If you have dead or diseased trees on your property, inform our office and make arrangements for removal of the tree(s).
 This will ensure compliance with covenants, maintenance of the beauty of the neighborhood and reduction of fire danger.

-What If I Want A Trampoline Or Play Equipment In My Yard?
+What If I Want Recreational Equipment In My Yard?